MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 ## Prepare a PRIV workstation

 Follow these instructions to prepare a workstation.
-This will be joined to the PRIV domain for performing maintenance of PRIV resources (such as MIM).
+This workstation will be joined to the PRIV domain for performing maintenance of PRIV resources (such as MIM).

 ### Install Windows 10 Enterprise